Transfer Faster, Price Smarter: Minimax Dynamic Pricing under Cross-Market Preference Shift: Problem Formulation

 We will study the estimation and decision for the target model (\ref{eqn:nonpar-utility}) leveraging the data from the target markets as well as the data from $K$ auxiliary source markets.

-\textbf{Similarity Characterization.} Transfer is effective only when source and target markets are sufficiently alike; we formalize this by assuming their mean-utility functions lie in a common hypothesis class $\mathcal{G}$ and differ only through a structured \emph{valuation shift}.
-For any candidate mean-utility function $g \in \mathcal{G}$ we distinguish two notions of similarity, corresponding to \textbf{(i)} linear (parametric) and \textbf{(ii)} non-parametric utility models:
+\textbf{Similarity Characterization.} Transfer is effective only when source and target markets are sufficiently alike; we formalize this by assuming their mean-utility functions lie in a common hypothesis class $\mathcal{G}$ and differ only through a structured \emph{utility shift}.
+For any candidate mean-utility function $\mathring{g} \in \mathcal{G}$ we distinguish two notions of similarity, corresponding to (i) linear (parametric) and (ii) RKHS (nonparametric) utility models:

-\textbf{$\bullet$} \textbf{Parametric classes.} When every \(g^{(k)}\) is indexed by a finite-dimensional parameter vector, similarity is expressed as a bound on the parameter gap between source and target.
+\textbf{$\bullet$} \textbf{Parametric classes.} When every \(\mathring{g}\) is indexed by a finite-dimensional parameter vector, similarity is expressed as a bound on the parameter gap between source and target.

-\textbf{$\bullet$} \textbf{Non-parametric classes.} For infinite-dimensional \(\mathcal{G}\) we impose a bound on the functional discrepancy between source and target under a suitable function-space metric.
+\textbf{$\bullet$} \textbf{Nonparametric classes.} For infinite-dimensional \(\mathcal{G}\) we impose a bound on the functional discrepancy between source and target under a suitable function-space metric.

-Later assumptions specialize these high-level conditions (e.g.\ sparse parameter differences in Assumption~\ref{assump:simi_sparsity-linear} for linear utilities and smooth residuals for RKHS utilities in Assumption~\ref{assump:rkhs-simi} for non-parametric utilities).
+Later assumptions specialize these high-level conditions (e.g.\ sparse parameter differences in Assumption~\ref{assump:simi_sparsity-linear} for linear utilities and smooth residuals for RKHS utilities in Assumption~\ref{assump:rkhs-simi} for nonparametric utilities).
 This formulation places every source task in a \emph{recoverable neighbourhood} of the target, ensuring its data are informative for transfer across both linear and non-linear utility models.